Sijo: Comparison of Sijo and Pansori

+Sijo and pansori are both rooted in Korean culture, however there has been a large decrease in both artistic forms starting from the late 20th century.
+Although these traditions are not as prevalent as they once were, there are groups of people continuing to create sijo and pansori.
+An example of this is the South Korean group sEODo Band, who creates what they call "Joseon Pop" by using Pop sounds with traditional Korean instruments and vocal skills.
+The main vocalist of this band trained to sing pansori and during live performances the band incorporates traditional instruments to captivate the viewers.
+The lyrics of sEODo Band's song have similar themes as both sijo and pansori through their emotional reflection and the use of images of nature.
+The themes of sijo often used nature imagery to build a setting and typically showed the personal reflection by writing about internal feelings.
+While sijo influenced pansori's musicality and structure, it also held a strong influence on the themes, storytelling elements, and helped establish a stronger narrative style.
+Sijo often included thoughts of moral reflections, relationships, and human emotions, many of which were built on by pansori in a dramatisized way that was shown through performances.
+Once sijo, eventually saseol sijo shifted from a primarily yangban audience, the content aligned more with pansori which held a focus on common people and everyday life.
+Thematically, sijo set a strong foundation for pansori, but pansori used that foundation to create story-telling through performances.
+Saseol sijo became the narrative and "looser" style of sijo which is why a lot of the elements overlapped.
+Since saseol sijo used humor, dialogue, exaggeration, and drama in the, pansori used these elements and made it its own.
+Pansori developed the foundation that sijo gave for the narrative and literary style to create something that can be highlighted through performance and storytelling.

 Modern sijo

 Emergence of modern sijo

 There are two established developments of sijo: before 1876 and after.
 Before 1876 was when traditional sijo was prevalent and after 1876 modern sijo was "so-called" created (p.
 25).
 Sijo is a genre of short Korean poems with a strictly defined structure reflecting the rhythm of a traditional Korean song known as pansori.
 It originated from Korea in the Koryŏ dynasty which began to flourish in the Joseon dynasty.
 Established with the Confucian ideology, sijo became the most popular type of poetry among the ruling Confucian scholars and noblemen.
 During the time, sijo was sung and recorded by word of mouth or transcribed.
 Sijo is an official name of the genre of poems, which came to be in the period of modernism; especially after a movement for the restoration of sijo that became active in the 19th century.
 The activists of the movement copied the first part of the name of the music sijo chang as the term to reference the poetry as it did not previously have a name.